 14. Travel electronic organizer.

-This might not be the most essential things to pack on a trip to Africa but it comes in handy if you want all your gadgets to be organized while on your African safari.
-If you don’t have one, you can shop it here.
+This might not be one of the most essential things to pack for Africa but it comes in handy if you want all your gadgets to be organized while on your African safari.
+You actually don’t need an expensive one, this one will do perfectly well.

 This is like a small cross bag that hangs around your neck to safely keep not only your passport but also your phone, money, credit cards and some other small items you might want to carry everywhere you go.